teknico/snabb/src/program/lwaftr/doc/README.rfccompliance.md

 ----

-While not an RFC, snabb-lwaftr allows the lwaftr to have multiple IPv6 addresses associated with various B4s, as described in [draft-farrer-softwire-br-multiendpoints-01](https://tools.ietf.org/html/draft-farrer-softwire-br-multiendpoints-01).
+While not an RFC, Snabb lwAFTR allows the lwaftr to have multiple IPv6 addresses associated with various B4s, as described in [draft-farrer-softwire-br-multiendpoints-01](https://tools.ietf.org/html/draft-farrer-softwire-br-multiendpoints-01).